stharunkumar709/meal_card/README.md

-# meal_card
-Adding Meal Card Request Acceptance Buy clicking on a Link
+Digitalizing the meal card acceptance through clicking on a link specified by the HR Dept.